 Students' belongings on district property, and students' lockers are subject to search and seizure.
-Students and their property, including backpacks and cars, can be searched due to reasonable suspicion.
+Students and their property, including backpacks and cars, can be searched as a result of reasonable suspicion.
 Lockers and the articles and belongings in them can be searched at any time, without reasonable suspicion, and without permission.

 A search of a person must be based on at least a reasonable belief (suspicion that the search will turn up evidence of a violation.
-The measures adopted for the search must be related to the objectives of the search and not excessively intrusive considering the circumstances, including the age and sex of the person involved and the nature of the infraction.
+The measures adopted for the search must be reasonably related to the objectives of the search and not excessively intrusive in light of the circumstances, including the age and sex of the person involved and the nature of the infraction.